Sibo-Ding/Steam-Game-Search-Engine/README.md

 5. Upload `steam_clean_no_header.csv` into GCP bucket.
 Load it into `steam` table with the "Import" option in GCP SQL instance's console.
 6. Create vector indexes by running [create_vector_indexes.py](setup/create_vector_indexes.py).

 Steps 3 to 6 can be combined and automated by running [combined_setup.py](setup/combined_setup.py).
-However, this is not recommended because it is not efficient and hard to debug.
+However, this is not recommended because it is hard to debug.

 ## Vector search
 In [vector_search.py](code/vector_search.py), modify search criteria and run.